arthurBarthe/debiased-spatial-whittle/paper/paper.md

 # Summary
-The Debiased Spatial Whittle Likelihood (DSWL) package is an open-source Python package that implements the eponym paper [@guillaumin_debiased_2022].
+The Debiased Spatial Whittle Likelihood (DSWL) package is an open-source Python package that implements the eponymous paper [@guillaumin_debiased_2022].
-The methodology allows users to efficiently infer the parameters of stationary spatial and spatio-temporal covariance models for univariate or multivariate processes from gridded data.
+The methodology allows users to efficiently infer the parameters of stationary / homogeneous spatial and spatio-temporal covariance models for univariate or multivariate processes from gridded data.
-It leverages the Fast Fourier Transform, and therefore can benefit from further computational gains from GPU implementations offered by PyTorch [@paszke2019pytorch] or Cupy [@nishino2017cupy], both made available within the package as alternative backends to Numpy [@harris2020array].
+It leverages the Fast Fourier Transform, and therefore can benefit from further computational gains through GPU implementations offered by PyTorch [@paszke2019pytorch] or Cupy [@nishino2017cupy], both made available within the package as alternative backends to Numpy [@harris2020array].
 As such, DSWL on GPU allows to fit covariance models to data observed on grids with tens of millions of locations.